The Peasants

 The Peasants (Chłopi) is a novel written by the Polish author Władysław Reymont in four parts between 1904 and 1909.
 He started writing it in 1897, but because of a railway accident and health problems, it took seven years to complete.
 The first parts of the story were published in the weekly magazine Tygodnik Illustrowany.
 The novel has been translated into at least 27 languages.
+Władysław Reymont received the 1924 Nobel Prize in Literature for this work.

 Description

 Each of the four parts represents a season in the life of the peasants – Autumn (published in 1904), Winter (published in 1904), Spring (published in 1906), and Summer (published in 1909).
 This division underlines the relationship of human life with nature.